Medical Council of Canada: Canadian Medical Register

 The MCC also maintains the Canadian Medical Register, a list of physicians who have completed or have been exempted from the LMCC requirement.
 This is generally the first step for medical graduates who wish to obtain licence to practice prior to applying to their own provincial or territorial regulatory body.
+Medical graduates can access registration services and credential verification through the MCC Online Portal.